BarioIsCoding/AnonymousFileHosting/README.md

 This application is an exploration into building a highly ephemeral, privacy-centric file transformation service.
 The primary goal is to accept user-uploaded files (images and videos), apply a series of destructive and anonymizing transformations to them, and drastically reduce their file size before providing a temporary access link.
 The entire process is designed to leave a minimal-to-zero data footprint.

-## 2. Core Features
+## 2. Features

-### Anonymization & Privacy
-* **Jurisdictional Shield**: The service is theoretically bound to the laws of **Vanuatu**, chosen for its privacy-forward legal landscape.
-* **Face Blurring**: Automatically detects faces in images using a Haar Cascade classifier and applies an unidentifiable, proportional Gaussian blur.
-* **Text Blurring**: Utilizes the `EasyOCR` engine to find and blur any discernible text within an image.
-* **Background Removal/Blurring**: Isolates the main subject of an image (using `rembg`) and heavily blurs the background to remove contextual information.
+* 🎬 **Image and video upload**: Upload your images and videos.
+* 🪓 **EXIF data stripping**: Remove all silently added information of your files.
+* 🚮 **File deletion**: Allows uploaders to remove files using a password.
+* 👁️ **Deleting by views**: Automatically delete media after a certain amount of views.
-* **Ephemeral by Design**: All files are automatically and securely deleted after a set time (`3 hours`) or a maximum view count (`5-50 views`).
+* 🕛 **Ephemeral**: All files are deleted after three hours, a certain amount of views, or to recycle host storage.
-* **Secure Deletion**: Files are overwritten using a multi-pass algorithm (inspired by Gutmann) before being deleted from the filesystem, making recovery computationally infeasible.
+* ❌ **Smart Anonymity**
+* 🤖 **CAPTCHA**: Requires the user to do a captcha before upload.
+* 🪖 **Gutmann deletion**: US Military file shredding using the Gutmann method.
+Includes plausible deniability engine with background fake data generation.
+* 🪖 **AES-256 password protection**: Encrypt files by password.
+Makes it impossible for the host to see your files.
+Used by the US military.
-* **Zero-Log Policy**: The Flask server is configured to suppress all access and error logs.
+* 🅾️ **Zero-Log Policy**: The Flask server is configured to suppress all access and error logs.
-* **In-Memory Database**: File metadata is stored in a volatile Python dictionary, which is lost on application restart.
+* 🧠 **In-Memory Database**: File metadata is stored in a volatile Python dictionary, which is lost on application restart.

-### Storage & Data Reduction
-* **Aggressive Compression**: Videos and images are heavily compressed with low bitrates and reduced resolutions to minimize storage.
+* 🚤 **Aggressive Compression**: Videos and images are heavily compressed with low bitrates and reduced resolutions to optimize speed.
-* **Color Quantization**: Images are posterized, reducing the color palette to just 256 colors.
-This merges flat areas, enhances anonymity, and significantly cuts down on file size.
+* 🩶 **Color Quantization**: Images are posterized, reducing the color palette to just 256 colors.
+This merges flat areas, enhances anonymity, and significantly cuts down on loading time.
-* **Selective Noise**: A small amount of digital noise is added only to high-detail areas of an image, further breaking forensic analysis without unnecessarily increasing file size.
+* 🤫 **Selective Noise**: A small amount of digital noise is added only to high-detail areas of an image, further breaking forensic analysis without unnecessarily increasing loading speed.
-* **Audio Stripping**: All audio tracks are removed from video files.
+* 🔈 **Audio Stripping**: All audio tracks are removed from video files.

-### Security
-* **Client-Side Encryption Option**: Users can choose to encrypt files with AES-256 using a password they provide.
-Encrypted files are not processed or compressed, ensuring end-to-end privacy.
-* **Password Protection**: All uploads are tied to a user-provided password, which is required to delete the associated files manually before they expire.
-* **Plausible Deniability Engine**: A background thread periodically generates and processes fake "decoy" uploads, making it difficult to distinguish real user activity from system noise.

-## 3. Technology Stack

-* **Backend**: Python 3, Flask
-* **Image Processing**: OpenCV, Pillow, EasyOCR, rembg
-* **Cryptography**: PyCryptodome
-* **WSGI Server (recommended)**: Gunicorn
+* 🛜 **NoJS**: Supports running without JavaScript
+* 🍪 **NoCookie**: Supports running without cookie
+* 🫥 **No IP leakage**: We don't know your IP nor do we use it.
+* 🧅 **Onion**: Works very well with minimal speed and data.

 ## 4. Setup & Installation